aidyp/adp/content/unlisted/primes.md

 Now we know what these fundamental elements are, how do we find more?

 One way might be to pick a random number, and try and figure out if it is a prime number.
 We know that a prime number is one that cannot be divided evenly by any number less than itself.
 5 is a prime number because it cannot be divided by 2, nor 3, nor 4.
-So we could pick a random number, let's say 87, and see if it can be divided by any number smaller than it.
+So we could pick a random number, let's say 87, and see if it can be properly divided by any number smaller than it.

 ![Alt](/pictures/primes/prime_finding_division.png#center)

-It follows, then, that every number that 5 divides, cannot be prime.
-10 must not be prime, because it is divided by 5.
-Same for 15, 20, 25.
-So on and so forth.
-The idea can be restated another way.
-A multiple of a prime number is not prime.
+Dividing 87 by 3 gives a whole number, 29, so 87 cannot be prime.
+In fact, no multiple of 3 can be prime because that number is divisible by 3.
+This applies to other numbers too.
+No multiple of 2 can be a prime, no multiple of 5 can be a prime, etc.

-Eratosthenes used this to make a sieve, of sorts.
+Eratosthenes, another ancient Greek, used this idea to devise a method of discovering primes.
 He started by making a table of numbers.
 Let's pick a small table to start, the table of numbers between 1 and 30.

 ![Alt](/pictures/primes/erastothenes_base.png#center)